US home building falls as developers start fewer apartments

 Home building increased the most last month in the Northeast, where housing starts soared 55.4 percent, and the South, with a 20 percent rise.
 Developers broke ground on the most new homes in the South in more than nine years.

 Higher mortgage rates could exert a bigger drag on sales in the coming months.
-The average fixed-rate 30-year mortgage was 4.17 percent last week, down slightly from 4.19 percent the previous week.
+The average fixed-rate 30-year mortgage eased to 4.15 percent this week, down slightly from 4.17 percent the previous week.

 While that is still low historically, it is far above the average rate of 3.65 percent for all of 2016.
 Rates have been pushed higher because they have followed the yield on the 10-year Treasury note, which has risen because investors have anticipated faster growth and higher inflation since the election.